 - Vehicles towed to the vendor will be recovered at the owner’s expense.
 Susquehanna University does not receive any funds from towing incidents.
 If the operator arrives at the tow truck after the offending vehicle is attached to it, a cost may still be levied to have the vehicle released from the tow truck.
 This charge will be in addition to the fine associated with the Notice of Parking Violation.

-Contact may be made with the Department by phone at 570-372-4444 or in-person at 13 Pine Meadows Drive, Selinsgrove, Pennsylvania.
+Contact may be made with Campus Safety by phone at 570-372-4444 or in-person at 13 Pine Meadows Drive, Selinsgrove, Pennsylvania.